sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 </dockPanes>
 ```

 Dock panes can be declared such that they are positioned relative to other dock panes using the *dockWith* attribute.
-In the example above, the dock pane declares that the first time it appears it should be grouped with the ëesri_coreProjectDockPaneí dock pane.
+In the example above, the dock pane declares that the first time it appears it should be grouped with the ‚Äòesri_coreProjectDockPane‚Äô dock pane.
 Note, from here on, every time this dock pane is presented, its location will come from its persisted dock state to support user relocation.
 Dock panes are also conditional, they can be made to appear automatically whenever the application reaches a defined state.
 If a dock pane does not specify a state it is considered global and will be presented automatically at start-up.
 See the Conditions section for more details.

 All dock panes must derive from the *DockPane* base class which in turn inherits from the *PlugIn* base class.
 Dock panes are managed by the *DockPaneManager* class available via *FrameworkApplication.Dockpanes*.
 Dock panes are found rather than created since they are logically singletons.
 Use *FrameworkApplication.DockPanes*.Find to find and create dock panes.